Skip to content

 • There are no suggestions because the search field is empty.

-9 Essential Steps to Get Your Greenhouse Spring-Ready
+What Are the 9 Essential Steps to Get My Greenhouse Spring-Ready?

 1. Clean and Organize Your Greenhouse

-Winter can leave behind debris, dirt, and disarray.
+Winter can leave behind debris and clutter.
 Start with a thorough cleaning to create a healthy environment for your plants:

-• Remove clutter: Declutter your space by clearing out old pots, dead plants, and unnecessary tools.
-This step frees up space for new growth and prevents hiding spots for pests.
+• Remove clutter: Clear out old pots, dead plants, and tools you no longer use to make room for new growth and remove pest hiding spots.

 2. Fine-Tune Your Greenhouse Systems